syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ## Cell right padding

-You can customize the spacing between an appointment and the right border of its cell to enhance interaction with a scheduler that contains appointments.
+To enhance interaction with a scheduler's appointments, you can customize the spacing between appointments and the right border of their cells using the [CellRightPadding](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html#Syncfusion_UI_Xaml_Scheduler_DaysViewSettings_CellRightPadding) property of [DayViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html) in the scheduler.

 {% tabs %}
 {% highlight xaml hl_lines="4" %}